UNH-Cucurbits/unhcucurbits-website/breeding/index.md

 gourds.
 Efforts in ornamental/specialty cucurbit breeding at UNH began in earnest in the mid-1980s.
 The UNH program has specialized in producing pumpkins with novel colors such as different shades of yellow, white, and tan.
-Breeding has also focused on developing pumpkin with strong, thick, stems ideal for U-pick operations.
+Breeding has also focused on developing pumpkins with strong, thick, stems ideal for U-pick operations.

 In addition to appearance, on-going work seeks to integrate a robust disease package in all lines along with other desirable agronomic traits.